EVERSE-ResearchSoftware/RSQKit/pages/research_software.md

 would be termed **research software**.

 Following this line of thought - not all software that is used in research is **research software**.
-Research software as software or code that is used to generate, process or analyse results of a research for publication.
+Research software is software or code that is used to generate, process or analyse results of a research for publication.
 For example, software used to guide a telescope that is used to conduct scientific research is not considered research software.
 On the other hand, formulas or macros in spreadsheets used to analyse data are considered **research code** as they are a form of computer programming that allow one to create, calculate, and change data sets in a number of different ways.